Tony Delroy: Background and career

 Delroy commenced working in news radio on Sydney station 2SM while completing his schooling.
 He joined the Australian Broadcasting Corporation and worked on-air in Bathurst while studying journalism.
 After a short stint in Launceston, Delroy was appointed news director of 2UE.
 In 1987, he joined 702 ABC Sydney and soon took over the Nightlife program, at a period when broadcasts used to end about midnight or 1:00 am.
 In 1990 the program went national and the ABC replaced the state-based late night programming with the national show, a mix of talkback, current affairs and light entertainment, the highlight for some being a 25-question quiz.

 The show's success as ABC Local Radio's highest rating weekday program was bolstered by a team of experts who are featured every week to discuss such topics as motoring, literature, movies, American politics, finance, superannuation and travel destinations.
 In a minor 2010 incident, Delroy received an official reprimand after he used abusive language at a security guard who asked Delroy to remove his car from the space reserved for Maurice Newman, the chairman of the ABC.

-Delroy has a cat named Barbara, who was mentioned during his broadcasts, along with his fondness for football and horse racing.
+Delroy has a cat named Barbara, who was mentioned during his broadcasts, along with his fondness for rugby league football and horse racing.

 Delroy retired on 2 September 2016, after 26 years hosting Nightlife and 30 years with the ABC.